How to Read Constitutional Notes

 -

-- signatures from 25% of eligible voters, whichever is lower.
-A publicly funded trial will decide the matter using the preponderance of evidence standard.
-Both attorneys will be randomly selected from licensed attorneys within the jurisdiction.
+signatures from 25% of eligible voters, whichever is lower.
+A publicly funded trial will decide the matter.
+To win, a side must show that its position is more likely true than not.
+Both attorneys will be randomly selected from licensed attorneys within the area where the case is being heard.
 (Additional enforcement provisions to be completed.)

 -